sc-voice/sc-voice_net/content/study/searchwiki.md

 When you are in the main Wiki ToC you can select a channel with the topic you are interested in, for example "Sutta sutdy with SC-Voice".
 Click to open the channel ToC.
 Select a card from there.

-When hovering your mouse over a card links are highlighted.
+When hovering your mouse over a card, links are highlighted.

 <img src="img/toc.png" alt="screenshot main ToC">